5 Best And Worst Years For The Duramax

 3. Fuel Injector Issues

-The ball seats are the ones that become faulty on them.
+When it comes to fuel injectors, the ball seats are the ones that become faulty on them.
 This results in a leakage, which can cause a loss of functionality.

 If you notice that your truck isn’t running well or idling roughly, have a professional check out these parts first before deciding to replace them yourself.